zd333/ng-conv/README.md

 ## Folder structure

 * keep folder structure as flat as possible, try to add domains (features) as siblings even if they seem to be logically nested (avoid domain1->sub_domain1_1->sub_domain1_1_1 folder nesting)
-* some functionality can/should become a dedicated sub-domain due to one of next 2 reasons only: 1 - feature is required to be lazy-loaded (so needs dedicated module), 2 - feature should be logically separated/independent
 * do not replicate routing structure in project folder structure, they can have different hierarchy; project folder structure should be convenient for developers, routing (paths) structure should be convenient for end-user
 * do not nest component folders (use flat structure with sibling folders), even for sub-components
 * do not use a dedicated folder for shared services, just provide them in `feature-shared.module.ts` (via providedIn)